TrIM, Triangular Input Movement Systolic Array for Convolutional Neural Networks: Architecture and Hardware Implementation: Introduction

 While SAs easily manage linear layers, where straightforward MACs are performed between inputs and weights, they are not suitable to directly cope with the workflow exhibited by CLs.
 Hence, several architectures have converted convolutions into matrix multiplications (Conv-to-GeMM)\cite{Jouppi_17,Fornt_23,Ortega_24,Wu_24,Nandigama_23}.
 In such an approach, data redundancy is required, which in turn hurts the memory capacity and the main memory accesses.
 In another direction, GeMM-free SAs have been proposed\cite{Chen_17,Zhang_24,Sun_23,Liu_19}.
 For instance, Eyeriss\cite{Chen_17} has introduced a different dataflow named Row Stationary (RS), where inputs and weights are reused in rows at the PE level, by preserving the locality dictated by the convolutional workflow.
 However, such a dataflow requires many PEs as well as data redundancy at the SA level.

-To avoid Conv-to-GeMM and maximize local data utilization, we have proposed a novel dataflow named Triangular Input Movement (TrIM)\cite{Sestito_24_1} where inputs follows a triangular movement, while weights are kept fixed at the PE level.
+To avoid Conv-to-GeMM and maximize local data utilization, we have proposed a novel dataflow named Triangular Input Movement (TrIM)\cite{Sestito_24} where inputs follows a triangular movement, while weights are kept fixed at the PE level.
 According to a design space exploration, TrIM has shown one order of magnitude saving in terms of memory accesses when compared to the GeMM-based WS dataflow, while achieving $81.8\%$ throughput improvement when compared to the RS dataflow.

 In this work, we propose an AI hardware architecture based on TrIM, dealing with multi-dimensional CLs for CNNs.
-As a case study, the TrIM architecture is implemented onto a Field Programmable Gate Array (FPGA) to accelerate the VGG-16 CNN at 150 MHz clock frequency.
-The design, consisting of 1512 PEs, exhibits a peak throughput of 453.6 GOPs/s, by dissipating $\sim$4.2 W of power.
-In addition, the TrIM architecture outperforms Eyeriss\cite{Chen_17} by $\sim 5.1 \times$ in terms of memory accesses, and shows the best energy efficiency among state-of-the-art FPGA counterparts.
+As a case study, the TrIM architecture is implemented onto a Field Programmable Gate Array (FPGA) to accelerate the VGG-16 and AlexNet CNNs at 150 MHz clock frequency.
+The design, consisting of 1512 PEs, exhibits a peak throughput of 453.6 GOPs/s, by dissipating $\sim$4.3 W of power.
+In addition, the TrIM architecture outperforms Eyeriss\cite{Chen_17} by up to $\sim 3 \times$ in terms of memory accesses, and shows the best energy efficiency among state-of-the-art FPGA counterparts.